BACK TO DIRECTIVES

 Automate Enforcement

-Discipline fails when enforcement depends on judgment, memory, or mood.
-Systems that require humans to enforce rules drift under pressure.
-Discipline becomes reliable when enforcement is automatic.
+Discipline fails when enforcement depends on judgment or mood.
+Systems that require a human to enforce rules drift under pressure.
+Automatic enforcement removes this point of failure.

-This directive replaces discretionary enforcement with mechanical enforcement.
+This directive replaces discretionary enforcement with mechanical execution.

 The Core Principle